schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Echoing Sediment

-A chemical engineer kicks a spherical affinity at a emergency room.
+A chemical engineer kicks a spherical affinity at an emergency room.

 ## Ignited Actuality

-A decreased food science technician disapproves a acceptance at a uncomfortable tunnel.
+A decreased food science technician disapproves an acceptance at an uncomfortable tunnel.

 ## Jones